POWER OF ATTORNEY

 WHAT IS A POWER OF ATTORNEY FOR PROPERTY?

-The Power of Attorney for Property document allows a person, called the principal, to delegate to another person, called the agent (often a family member or trusted friend), the power to make decisions regarding assets, finances, bank accounts, and other types of property, including real estate.
+The Power of Attorney for Property documents allows a person, called the principal, to delegate to another person, called the agent (often a family member or trusted friend), the power to make decisions regarding assets, finances, bank accounts, and other types of property, including real estate.

 The agent, who does not need to be an attorney, will speak for the principal and make decisions

-according to the principal’s wishes even when the principal is physically or mentally incapacitated.
+according to the principal’s wishes even when the principal is physically or mentally incapacitated

 WHAT ARE THE ADVANTAGES OF HAVING A POWER OF ATTORNEY FOR PROPERTY?

-A Power of Attorney for Property is a way for you to decide in advance who will handle, your financial affairs if you are not able to act on your own in the future.
 Executing this document will save your family from the burden of having to make financial decisions without knowing your wishes.
 It gives you (rather than for courts) more control over your life.

-A Power of Attorney for Property is a flexible document.
-It helps assure that your agent’s authority will be honored by others at the time any delegated power is exercised.
-You can give either limited or broad financial decision-making authority to your agent, depending upon your needs.
-For example, you may want to have the power to authorize real estate and stock transactions; to handle banking, tax or other types of business matters; to represent you in court; or to address other types of legal claims.
+For example, you may want to have the power to authorize real estate and stock transactions; to handle banking, tax, or other types of business matters; to represent you in court; or to address other types of legal claims.

 WHO MAY EXECUTE A POWER OF ATTORNEY FOR PROPERTY?